tmobile/magentaA11y/how-to-test.md

 - Any element in focus like a dialog or section will be read in its entirety

 ## VoiceOver
-{: .step }
+{: .divider }

 <details>
   <summary>
-    VoiceOver screenreader shortcuts
+    VoiceOver screen reader shortcuts
   </summary>
   {% include /examples/table-screen-reader-keyboard-shortcuts-voiceover.html %}
-  <p>Use the screenreader to list useful elements: headings, links and landmarks.</p>
+  <p>Use the screen reader to list useful elements: headings, links and landmarks.</p>
   {% include /examples/table-screen-reader-keyboard-shortcuts-voiceover-test.html %}
 </details>